BGforgeNet/Fallout2_Party_Orders/README.md

 Also see [mod thread](http://www.nma-fallout.com/threads/party-orders-add-on-and-npcs-loot-bodies-mod.190599/) on NMA and its [wiki page](https://falloutmods.fandom.com/wiki/Party_Orders_add-on).
 Notes for modders are [here](doc/modder_notes.md).

+## Instalation
+* Download [latest release](https://github.com/BGforgeNet/fallout2-party-orders/releases/latest), unzip into Fallout 2 directory.
+Party_op.ini goes right into Fallout 2 root, gl_ptyop.int into data/scripts.
+* The script requires [Sfall](https://github.com/phobos2077/sfall/releases) to function.
+That's ddraw.dll in Fallout 2 root directory.
+If you use killap's Unofficial Patch or Restoration Project, you should already have it.

 ## Usage
 Hotkeys are configured in party_op.ini.
 Default keys: